Antenastyle/Testing-Project/LearningReflection/01_LearningReflection.md

 > Please use the below questions as guidelines to help you think and plan your Learning Reflection Report

 ## 1. How was your experience testing the given Webapp?
 - It was very helpful to learn how to test software in the practical way.
 The good point was that the Webapp is a big one and it doesn't have any apparent errors in it.
+GitLab is very similar to GitHub which I use a lot in my daily work so the Webapp was already familiar to me and had no issues using it or getting to know where everythin was.

 ## 2. How did you write or manage your test case?
 Describe the process.